Simply put, the Baldwin Wallace University football program is one of the best in all of college football.

 Most Wins in the OAC

 On the field, BW has a rich, winning tradition.
-In the 112-year history of football at the University, the Yellow Jackets have compiled an all-time record of 582-343-30 - good for a .625 winning percentage.
-The 582 wins are the second most of any current OAC member school.
+In the 113-year history of football at the University, the Yellow Jackets have compiled an all-time record of 590-345-30 - good for a .647 winning percentage.
+The 590 wins are the second most of any current OAC-member school.

 Winning Seasons and Postseason Success

-The Yellow Jackets have had 47 winning plus one .500 seasons in the past 52 years, including a 38-year winning streak that began in 1967 and ended in 2005.
-BW won the 1978 NCAA Division III National Championship and has advanced to the NCAA Division III Playoffs five times, most recently in 2003.
-The Jackets have captured 12 OAC titles, including three straight from 1982 through 1984.
+The Yellow Jackets have had 48 winning seasons plus one .500 season in the past 53 years, including a 38-year winning streak that began in 1967 and ended in 2005.
+BW won the 1978 NCAA Division III National Championship and has advanced to the NCAA Division III Playoffs six times, most recently in 2003.
+The Yellow Jackets have captured 10 OAC titles, including three straight from 1982 through 1984.

-Packard was mentored by the late and legendary College Football Hall of Famer.
-Dr. Lee Tressel, who graduated from BW in 1947 and returned in 1958.
-He coached the Yellow Jackets for 22 years and compiled a 155-52-6 career record with a school-record .742 winning percentage.
-His record also included BW's Division III national crown in the 1978.
+Packard was mentored by the late and legendary College Football Hall of Famer, Dr. Lee Tressel, who graduated from BW in 1947.
+Following a highly successful high school career at Mentor and Massillon, Tressel returned to his alma mater in 1958.
+He coached the Yellow Jackets for 22 seasons and compiled a 155-52-6 career record with a school-record .742 winning percentage.
+His record also included BW's Division III national crown in the 1978 and serving as the school's athletic director.

 Historically, BW has had many great football student-athletes, including 178 All-America and Academic All-America selections.
 In addition, BW has more All-OAC and Academic All-OAC selections that any other conference school.